 Empowered by the challenge grant of $500,000 from the Floyd C. Johnson & Flo Singer Johnson Foundation, and supported by early community gifts including that of the Manatee Fish & Game Association, Conservation Foundation raised significant funds in a matter of weeks.
 On March 20, the Manatee County Commission voted to accept Conservation Foundation's gift of more than $1 million from the community, and use tax dollars to fund the balance of the $3 million appraised value.

 By the May 2018 closing, Conservation Foundation raised more than $1,029,645 which was given to Manatee County to contribute toward the purchase.
-Conservation Foundation continues to collect donations through September 30, 2018, to help defray the public cost.
-Together We Can Save this Land, Forever
+Conservation Foundation continued to collect donations through September 30, 2018, to help defray the public cost.

-Conservation Foundation is donating the adjoining 11.44 acres which were bequeathed by the late Carlton Bergstresser, making the preserve a total of 43.82 acres permanently protected.
+Conservation Foundation donated the adjoining 11.44 acres which were bequeathed by the late Carlton Bergstresser, making the preserve a total of 43.82 acres permanently protected.

 Conservation Foundation holds and will enforce a perpetual conservation easement (permanent deed restrictions) that will ensure that the property remains a low-impact preserve, open to the public to enjoy pristine nature while walking, hiking or birdwatching.

 This oasis of nature is home to an amazing diversity of plants and animals not normally seen in similar suburban areas.
 It is a piece of ‘Old Florida” with mature live oaks, tall longleaf pines, important wetlands that store water preventing flooding, and imperiled swallowtail kites and gopher tortoises.
 The land’s riverfront and floodplain forests are part of a corridor linking natural habitat along the Braden River and the Braden River is a source of drinking water for the City of Bradenton.